jtnicholl/godot4-vr-physics-template/README.md

 This is the system used by all VR Godot projects I could find online.
 Its obvious limitation being that the player's hands and any objects they pick up simply phase through walls with no collision.
 ### New method
 This template takes a different approach to hands.
 For each hand it involves:
-- The XRController node built into Godot.
+- The XRController3D node built into Godot.
 This copies the position of the controller.
 - A "hand anchor," which is a CharacterBody3D with a small shpere shape.
 It uses `move_and_slide` to copy the position of the controller, but without passing through the environment.
 - A hand node, which is a RigidBody3D that uses `_integrate_forces` to losely copy the rotation of the controller.
 This is also where the hand is visually displayed.
 - A PinJoint3D node that moves the hand node to the hand anchor node.
 Since the hand anchor won't pass through walls, this is never too extreme of a force.